Please Click on the Questions to See the Answers

 The Vallco SB 35 project received a 35% density bonus since they provided 15% of the affordable units as affordable to very low income households (deeper affordability than required by SB 35).
 In addition, since they provided 15% of the units as affordable to very low income households, the project was also entitled to three concessions and incentives.
 These incentives included a concession to allow the affordable units to be studio or one-bedroom units instead of a mix of units comparable to the other units in the project, a concession to allow the studio and one-bedroom BMR units to be smaller than the market rate units, and a concession to allow 400,000 sq. ft. of retail space (a reduction of 200,000 sq. ft. where 600,000 sq. ft. is required by the General Plan).

-What has happened in the last year that I should be aware of?
+What happened in 2018 and the first half of 2019 that I should be aware of?

-The project documents, including video where attendees’ comments can be seen live, can be viewed here: https://www.envisionvallco.org/documents.
+A kick off meeting where the project was launched occurred in early February 2018.
+The project documents, including video where attendees’ comments can be seen live, can be viewed here: https://www.cupertino.org/our-city/departments/community-development/planning/major-projects/vallco-specific-plan/vallco-specific-plan-archive.

 There were a variety of venues in which to receive information or have a conversation: by email, online, by US mail, in-person, formal presentations, informal presentations, staff access, consultant access, open house style, sign-in optional (charrettes), sign-in required (online), weekdays during business hours, evenings after business hours, weekend, small group, large group and individual correspondence.
 The website launch and city-wide postcard notice were followed by a series of public events and a variety of speaking engagements including: